UniqueNetwork/unique_docs/docs/tutorials/minting/customizable-nfts.md

 Key Concepts:

-**Nesting**: This refers to the process where one NFT "owns" or holds another NFT, leading to a tree-like structure.
+**Nesting**: refers to the process where one NFT "owns" or holds another NFT, leading to a tree-like structure.
 For more details on nesting, click here.

-**Off-chain Service**: This is a service that reads data from the blockchain and then modifies the properties or image of the token based on that data.
+**Off-chain Service**: This service reads data from the blockchain and then modifies the properties or image of the token based on that data.

 In this tutorial, we will create two collections: